Constraints on leptoquarks from lepton-flavour-violating tau-lepton processes: Results

 \section{Results}

 We address now the results of our analyses.
 The constraints for the SMEFT $D=6$ Wilson coefficients found in the previous work~\cite{Husek:2020fru} were obtained considering the expected sensitivity of the NA64 experiment at CERN~\cite{Gninenko:2018num} (for $\ell$--$\tau$ conversion in nuclei), and the current and expected results of Belle~\cite{HFLAV:2019otj} and Belle II~\cite{Kou:2018nap} experiments (for hadronic $\tau$ decays).
 We arrived at the final numerical values for the bounds by means of the open-source tool \texttt{HEPfit} \cite{DeBlas:2019ehy}.
-These have to be now translated to the leptoquark-associated ratios $yy^{\prime}/M_\text{S}^2$ and $xx^{\prime}/M_\text{V}^2$.
+These have to be now translated to the leptoquark-associated ratios $yy^{\prime}/M_\text{S}^2$ and $xx^{\prime}/M_\text{V}^2$, which is done as explained in appendix~\ref{app:limits}.
 Let us list some important aspects of relating the SMEFT and leptoquark frameworks.

 In Ref.~\cite{Husek:2020fru}, all $D=6$ operators contributing to CLFV processes were considered simultaneously, and it was shown that a naive single-operator analysis would result in overestimated (stronger) constraints on the corresponding WCs, simply due to the lack of correlations among the operators.
 On a similar basis, we think that it is more natural to consider a scenario in which not only one type of scalar or vector LQ drives the CLFV dynamics.
-Furthermore, the limits extracted by reviewing the results on the processes involving the CLFV phenomena in our previous work~\cite{Husek:2020fru} assumed only one energy scale $\Lambda_\text{CLFV}$.
+Furthermore, the limits extracted by reviewing the results on the processes involving the CLFV phenomena in our previous work assumed only one energy scale $\Lambda_\text{CLFV}$.
 On the other hand, within the leptoquark framework we have many possible scales --- LQ masses.
 The nature of different LQs (scalar and vector) can, in principle, be completely unrelated, and stem from a very different origin and/or scale.
 Hence, we will divide our analysis into two separate parts: We consider first the simultaneous contribution of all different types of scalar leptoquarks (described by a common mass $M_\text{S}$) and then of all vector leptoquarks (common mass $M_\text{V}$), with $M_\text{S} \neq M_\text{V}$ in general.

-Within the leptoquark framework, due to the LQ--lepton--quark interaction nature and following the assumptions made in Eq.~\eqref{eq::YukawaStructure} for the Yukawas, the hypothesis adopted in our previous work is much better motivated.
-There, we assumed a similar energy scale mediating CLFV phenomena and flavour-changing neutral currents (FCNCs) in the quark sector --- transitions $(\bar{c}u)$, $(\bar{b}s)$, $(\bar{s}d)$, etc. Hence, we present all the bounds in the FCNC case.